-Weeks Experience Literacy Genre Topic work Products Links to NC 1-3 A day in the life of Stone Age Boy - create own narrative based on spending a day in the stone age.
-What would you get up to?
-What would you find out?
-Who would you meet and how would you interact?
-Pre assessment - what do you know about the stone age Timelines of the time period Human Evolution (Neolithic, Neanderthals) research Pre assessment what do you know?
+Week Experience Literacy Genre Topic work Products Links to NC 1/2 A day in the life of Stone Age Boy - create own narrative Pre assessment - what do you know about the stone age Timelines Human Evolution (Neolithic, Neanderthals) Pre assessment what do you know?
 What do you want to find out?
 Timeline into books Poster of evolution of humans into books.
 Pupils should continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 They should note connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They should regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
 They should construct informed responses that involve thoughtful selection and organisation of relevant historical information.
-They should understand how our knowledge of the past is constructed from a range of sources 4-5 Instructions to make stewed fruit Hunter/gatherers and foraging Healthy meal and diets.
-Comparing food and lifestyles of cultures past and present Cooking stewed fruit recipe (DT) to a traditional stone age recipe Photographs of children foraging and writing about their experience Cooking a stewed fruit dish Completing a healthy food plate explaining different nutritional value identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat identify that humans and some other animals have skeletons and muscles for support, protection and movement.
+They should understand how our knowledge of the past is constructed from a range of sources 3/4 Instructions to make stewed fruit Hunter/gatherers and foraging Healthy meal and diets.
+Comparing food and lifestyles.
+Cooking stewed fruit recipe.
+Photographs of children foraging and writing about their experience Cooking a stewed fruit dish Completing a healthy food plate explaining different nutritional value identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat identify that humans and some other animals have skeletons and muscles for support, protection and movement. understand and apply the principles of a healthy and varied diet prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques understand seasonality, and know where and how a variety of ingredients are grown, reared, caught and processed.
+5/6 Stonehenge on the field - mystery rocks appeared.
+How did Stonehenge appear?
+Newspaper report about the mysterious appearance of Stonehenge and how it appeared.
+Design a Stone Age camp Settlements/hom es/shelters Plan a stone age camp into books Compare homes and shelters - table of comparison identify how sounds are made, associating some of them with something vibrating recognise that vibrations from sounds travel through a medium to the ear find patterns between the pitch of a sound and features of the object that produced it